pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Bitmap.md

   Returns the raw pixel buf for the rendered glyph.

+- pixels

+    Returns a numeric shaped array of dimensions $.width and $height.
+    Each item represents one pixel of the image, starting from the top left.
+A value of 0 indicates background (outside the glyph outline), and 255 represents a point inside the outline.

+    If antialiasing is used then shades of grey between 0 and 255 may occur.
+    Antialiasing is performed by default, but can be turned off by passing the `FT_RENDER_MODE_MONO` option.

 - Str()

 Returns an ascii display representation of the rendered glyph.